 The recipe I’m sharing here is for the first method.
 I prefer this over the shortcrust method too.
 This is because the grated butter method mimics the puff pastry much better than the shortcrust method, which is more like an extra flaky pie crust.

-What can I make with rough puff pastry?
+What can I make with this puff pastry recipe?

 You can use this rough puff pastry for any recipe that calls for puff pastry!
 From sausage rolls to pies, to tarts, to desserts!
 Anything you can think of that calls for puff pastry.

 What is the difference between the classic and shortcut version?

 Classic puff pastry takes several hours to make with lengthy resting steps in the middle, but this Quick and Easy rough puff pastry recipe cuts it down to about 30-45 minutes (not counting the non-active prep time to freeze the ingredients).
 Yet, the pastry still comes out unbelievably well.
 Those beautiful flaky layers puff up as they bake (not to the same extent as classic puff pastry, but this difference is quite negligible to me).
 And the recipe is quite flexible too.
 You can use a little less butter if you prefer, and you will still get deliciously puffy, flaky pastry.